2025–26 Sheffield Wednesday F.C. season: FA Cup

+Brentford: Lewis Potter 27', Jensen 64' (pen.)

 EFL Cup

 On 26 June, the draw for the first round was made, with Sheffield Wednesday being drawn away against Bolton Wanderers.
 Before their win against Bolton Wanderers, they were drawn against Leeds United in the second round.
-The third round draw took place the following day and they were drawn against Grimsby Town who they beat in the previous season.
+The third round draw took place the following day and they were drawn against Grimsby Town, who they had beaten the previous season.